Niall Horan: 2010–2015: The X Factor and One Direction

 The band's third studio album, Midnight Memories, was released on 25 November 2013.
 It was the best-selling album worldwide in 2013 with 4 million copies sold globally.
-"Best Song Ever", the album's lead single, is One Direction's highest charting single in the US to date.
-Following the album's released, the group embarked on the Where We Are Tour.
-The band's first all-stadium tour, tickets sold out in minutes, and more shows were added due to "overwhelming demand."
-The band averaged 49,848 fans per show.
+Following the album's release, the group embarked on the Where We Are Tour.
 The tour grossed over $290 million and was the highest-grossing tour of 2014, the 15th highest-grossing concert tour of all time, and is still the highest-grossing tour of all time by a vocal group.
-In September 2014, One Direction's fourth book, One Direction: Who We Are: Our Official Autobiography was released.
-The group's second concert film, One Direction: Where We Are – The Concert Film, was released in October 2014, showing footage of the band's shows at San Siro Stadium in Milan, Italy.
 In November 2014, One Direction released their fourth album, Four.
-The last album to include Zayn Malik, singles "Steal My Girl" and "Night Changes" both received platinum status.
 The album debuted number one in 18 countries, and One Direction became the only group in the 58-year history of the Billboard 200 albums chart to have their first four albums debut at number one.
 In February 2015, the band embarked on the On The Road Again Tour, playing shows in Australia, Asia, Africa, Europe, and North America.
-Over 2.3 million tickets were sold with a gross of $208 million.
 In November 2015, Made in the A.M., their fifth album, was released.
 Led by singles "Drag Me Down" and "Perfect", the album reached number one in multiple countries, including the UK, while it reached number two on the US Billboard 200.
 Following the release of the album the group went on an indefinite hiatus.